Vinayak-Bhat/clrs/analysis.md

 Also it saves us from calculating the exact performance numbers but yet is detailed enough a metric to compare algorithms for various inputs.

+There are five asymptotic notations that are used.

+O(n) - big O notation which is the most common.